ligolang/ligo/gitlab-pages/docs/advanced/attributes-decorators.md

 ## @view to mark a function as a Smart Contract on-chain view

-Views are a form of read-only entry points, that can be called synchronously.
+Views are a form of read-only entrypoints, that can be called synchronously.
 For more information, see [LIGO views](../syntax/contracts/views).

 ## @no_mutation